Tips for Indoor Water Conservation

 - Plug the drain or use a pan of water when washing vegetables.

-- Load the dishwasher to capacity before running it each time.
+- Use the dishwasher instead of washing dishes by hand and load the dishwasher to capacity before running it each time.

 Do your part to be water-wise indoors!